trouchet/eulejs/README.md

 Example
 ========

+We do:

+1. Navigate to folder `example/`
+2. Run the command `npm i --save-dev eulejs`
+3. Run the command `npm start`.

-We navigate to folder `examples/` and run the command `node example.js`.
-The following output logs in console:
+The following output log appears in console:

 ```
 {